nethmidesilva28/university-course-registration-system-case-study/01. Project Overview /Project_Objectives.md

 ## Project Objectives

 * Develop an online course registration platform.
-* Enable students to register and drop courses electronically.
+* Enable students to register and drop courses through a portal.
 * Implement prerequisite and timetable conflict validation.
 * Provide advisor approval workflows where required.
 * Generate enrollment and registration reports for administrators.